htetpaihtun/docker-for-my-friends/chapter-6/README.md

   - Tag the image
   - Push it to container registry

+- Manage container lifecycle
   - Start containers (`docker run`)
- - Define container runtime related configurations
     - passes commands
-  - networks
+    - create networks
-  - volumes
+    - volumes mounting
-  - ports
+    - ports binding

-- Manage Lifecycle
+  - Monitor containers
     - check logs (`docker logs`)
     - debug by logging to containers (`docker exec`)
- - stopping containers
+  - Stopping containers
- - restarting containers
+  - Restarting containers
- - removing containers
+  - Removing containers

 There's so much to do just to run a single container. (we haven't even talk about scaling yet) In real world microservices applications, in small startups, you might want to have like 30-50 containers running.